Alor Setar: Economy

 Alor Setar is one of the important commercial and industrial centres in Kedah, alongside Sungai Petani and Kulim.
 There are many international and national-level commercial banks established their branches in the city, together with a few insurance companies.

 Agricultural industry, especially rice production was traditionally the economic core of the community.
 However, by the 21st century the local economy is also equally driven by various forms of primary-based industry and tertiary sector.
 Other significant economic activities in Alor Setar includes manufacturing, commerce and retail, hospitality and tourism, financial services, food processing and fishery.

 The main industrial areas located in Alor Setar includes Mergong Barrage, Mergong 1 & 2, Tandop, Kristial Light Industrial Park and 2010 Industrial Park.

 Transportation

 The capital of Kedah is well connected to all parts of Peninsular Malaysia by all transport modes.

 Land

 The North–South Expressway, which extends from Bukit Kayu Hitam (Malaysia–Thai border town) to Singapore, has made it easy to drive to Kedah.
-It is a 6–7-hour drive from Kuala Lumpur and 1.5-hour drive from Penang via expressway.
-Additionally, Songkhla province in Thailand is also about in an hour reach from Alor Setar via Padang Besar–Sadao Highway.
+It is a 6–7-hour drive from Kuala Lumpur and a 1.5-hour drive from Penang via expressway.
+Songkhla province in Thailand is also about a 1-hour drive from Alor Setar via Padang Besar–Sadao Highway.

 Alor Setar is approached from the east coast via East–West Highway (Lebuhraya Timur Barat).
 Towns such as Butterworth and Kangar etc., can also be accessed from Alor Setar.
 Car rental services are available.